-5. If you want to remove the letter and perhaps replace it with another one, type remove letter=R. And that’s it.
-Close the “command prompt” tool and restart your PC and you should see your drive rocking the new letter you just assigned to it.
+5. If you want to remove the letter and perhaps replace it with another one, type removes letter=R. And that's it.
+Close the "command prompt" tool and restart your PC and you should see your drive rocking the new letter you just assigned to it.

 1. Press the "Windows" key and type "Windows PowerShell" in the search bar.
 Right-click on the program in the search results and choose "Run as administrator."

 2. Type Get-Disk in Windows PowerShell to identify the particular hard drive you want to assign the new drive letter to.
 Press "Enter."

 3. Once you select the drive, type the following command and hit "Enter" to assign the drive letter to the drive: Get-Partition -DiskNumber 1 | Set-Partition -NewDriveLetter G

 Take note of this: In the command up there, replace "1" with the disk number of the drive to be formatted; the letter "G" in the same command represents the drive letter to be assigned to the drive, so you can change it to the letter you prefer.

 What's up with these 3 things?
 Is knowing them significant or something?
 Yeah, it's a good idea to at least have some basic knowledge of what they are and what they're capable of doing.
 Besides, you'll understand some of the infinite technical mumbo-jumbo associated with anything computer-related.

 This refers to the hard disk drive that comes preinstalled with Windows on your PC.
 Your PC might also come with more than a single drive, as is the case with more modern and powerful computers that utilize an SSD as the main drive and HDD as a secondary drive, but Windows is always installed on the main drive; always represented by the letter "C." It's where the OS and software titles are stored in your PC.